myarask/test-genie/README.md

-# test-genie
+# Test Genie

 ## Mission

-To lift the burden of unit testing from web developers
+To lift the burden of unit testing from web developers, while improving quality

 ## Get Started